aandergr/kspalculator/README.md

 ### Advanced Options

-### Example Sessions
+### Example Session

 #### Mission to Mun

 Imagine we build a light Mun lander, having a payload of 1320 kg.
 That is a Mk1 Command Pod, four LT-05 Landing Struts, a Parachute, a Heat Shield, a Stack Decoupler and Solar Panels.
-We want to have two stages: the upper one flying from Low Kerbin Orbit to Mun, landing there, and the flying back to Kerbin; and the lower one launching the lander stage from Kerbin Space Center to Low Kerbin Orbit.
+We want to have two stages: the upper one flying from Low Kerbin Orbit to Mun, landing there, and then flying back to Kerbin; and the lower one launching the lander stage from Kerbin Space Center to Low Kerbin Orbit.

 After having determined the payload of the stage, we need to figure out Delta-v requirements, acceleration requirements and air pressure at the different flight phases.

-In this case air pressure is easy: As the Mun does not have any atmosphere, and the stage starts its way already being in orbit, it is clear that the lander will be designed to only fly through vacuum.
+In this case air pressure is easy: As the Mun does not have any atmosphere and the stage starts its way already being in orbit, it is clear that the lander will be designed to fly through vacuum only.

 Needed Delta-v can be easily read at Delta-v maps or calculated by calculation tools found in the internet (see links section later in this document).
 We find out, that we need 1170 m/s from LKO to Low Mun Orbit, then 580 m/s